Celadrin® (Cetylated Fatty Acids)

 Frequently asked questions about Celadrin® (Cetylated Fatty Acids)

-The clinically studied dose for Celadrin® (Cetylated Fatty Acids) is Oral: 1,000–1,500 mg/day cetylated fatty acid complex; Topical: apply to affected joint 2–3 times daily; clinical trials use 1,050 mg/day oral or topical cream twice daily.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Oral: 1,000–1,500 mg/day cetylated fatty acid complex; Topical: apply to affected joint 2–3 times daily; clinical trials use 1,050 mg/day oral or topical cream twice daily Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally very well tolerated; both oral and topical forms well-accepted in clinical trials Rare mild GI discomfort with oral form Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Celadrin is well tolerated at studied doses.
+Reported effects can include: Generally very well tolerated; both oral and topical forms well-accepted in clinical trials Rare mild GI discomfort with oral form It may also interact with some medications.
+Celadrin is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: NSAIDs (ibuprofen, naproxen) — complementary mechanisms; generally safe to combine; Celadrin® may allow NSAID dose reduction Anticoagulants — fatty acids can mildly affect platelet aggregation; monitor with warfarin at higher oral doses Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: NSAIDs (ibuprofen, naproxen) — complementary mechanisms; generally safe to combine; Celadrin® may allow NSAID dose reduction Anticoagulants — fatty acids can mildly affect platelet aggregation; monitor with warfarin at higher oral doses If you take prescription medication, check with a pharmacist or doctor before using it.